Wherever You Go (Coco Lee song)

-"Wherever You Go" is a song by Chinese-American singer CoCo Lee, released in 2000 as the second single from her twelfth studio album and first English-language album, Just No Other Way, by Epic and 550 Music.
+"Wherever You Go" is a song by Chinese-American singer CoCo Lee, released on September 21, 2000.
+It was released as the second single from her twelfth studio album and first English-language album, Just No Other Way, by Epic and 550 Music.

 The song became a moderate hit in Australia, peaking at number 29.

 Background and release

 CoCo Lee, known for her breakthrough in the American market as the first Chinese singer to achieve moderate success, included "Wherever You Go" as part of her English-language debut album, Just No Other Way.
 The song was one of three singles from the album, alongside "Do You Want My Love" and the promotional single "Before I Fall in Love", which was featured on the Runaway Bride soundtrack.
 The song was written by Arnie Roman and Steve Skinner, and was produced by Ric Wake.
 Talking about the production of her first English language album, Lee highlighted the difference in production timelines between her Asian and English material, noting that Just No Other Way took nine months to produce due to meticulous musical arrangements in the US, compared to her faster-paced Asian recording process.
 In particular, she highlighted "Wherever You Go" as this song was recorded in only fifteen minutes, surprising producer Ric Wake, who had reserved two days for the session, and compared her efficiency to Celine Dion.

 The single was released in 2000 as the album's second in Australia and Europe.
 The CD singles featured various remixes, including contributions from Soda Club and Jonathan Peters.